f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ![image](/img/truesecrets/sentinel-26.png)

 ## Step 4: Integration with Azure Security Services
-In this stage, I integrated Microsoft Sentinel with various Azure security services.
-I utilized Azure Security Center's threat intelligence and advanced threat prevention capabilities.
-I enhanced user and entity data integration with Azure Active Directory, facilitating more contextually rich investigations and threat hunting.
-Additionally, I set up Sentinel playbooks to automate response activities and orchestrate incident response processes across our Azure infrastructure.
+In this stage you will integrate Microsoft Sentinel with various Azure security services. *I utilized Azure Security Center's threat intelligence and advanced threat prevention capabilities, enhanced user and entity data integration with Azure Active Directory, facilitating more contextually rich investigations and threat hunting, and then set up Sentinel playbooks to automate response activities and orchestrate incident response processes across our Azure infrastructure.*

 ![image](/img/truesecrets/sentinel-27.png)